cacruz/eviz/docs/usage/autoviz.use.rst

 .. code-block::

-   python autoviz.py --config /path/to/config -s my_model
+   python autoviz.py -c /path/to/config -s my_model

 will search for my_model.yaml in /path/to/config/my_model.

-The `--config /path/to/config` option is equivalent to setting the environment variable EVIZ_CONFIG_PATH as follows:
+The `-c /path/to/config` option is equivalent to setting the environment variable EVIZ_CONFIG_PATH as follows:

 .. code-block::